-Slider window (Glider) – A type of window with one fixed sash and one or two units that slide sideways.
+Slider Window - A type of window with one fixed sash and one or two units that slide sideways.

 Stops - A window component that holds the sealed unit into a frame or sash.

-Thermal break – A space or insulating material used to break highly conductive materials, to reduce heat transfer.
+Thermally Broken - A space or insulating material used to create a break on conductive materials, helps reduce heat transfer.

-Transom - A window unit combined to the top of a window or door frame.
+Transom - A window unit combined with the top of a window or door frame.